 Mental health is a state of emotional, psychological and social well-being.
 How we handle stress, relate to others and make choices are all determined by our mental health.
 Being mentally healthy is characterized by being able to realize your own potential, cope with normal life stressors, work productively and contribute to your community.

 Experiencing mental health problems can affect your thinking, mood and behavior.
 Biological factors, life experiences and family history can all contribute.
-While mental illness is common, help is available.
+Mental illness is a common problem and help is available no matter your situation.
 People with mental health problems can get better and many recover completely.

 Fighting Mental Health Stigma

 Mental health stigma causes people to feel ashamed if they have a mental illness, even though this is completely out of their control.
 Stigma prevents people from seeking the help they need.
 It is an unacceptable addition to the pain of mental illness and we all must raise our voices against it.

 So, how do we fight it?
 Please join the Arkansas Crisis Center by taking these steps against mental health stigma:

 - Talk openly and honestly about your mental health or mental illness.
 Even if you help just one person, it is worth it.

 - Educate yourself and others on the struggles of mental illness.
 If you hear a rude remark about mental illness, use this as a learning opportunity, gently intervene and express how this only adds to the stigma.

 - Be conscious of language.
 Refrain from using mental health conditions as adjectives.

 - Encourage equality between physical and mental illness.
 Mental illness is a disease, like diabetes, heart disease and cancer.